powerhousepro69/videoinfox/readme.md

       - On every start, Github will be contacted to download Videoinfox for Update Available Check.
       - Everytime Videoinfox Update or Yt-dlp Update is selected in Settings, Github will be contacted.
-      - If there isn't a copy of Yt-dlp in Videoinfox's config directory, Github will be contacted everytime you select the Yt-dlp Menu to attempt a download of Yt-dlp.
+      - If there isn't a copy of Yt-dlp in Videoinfox's config directory, Github will be contacted when you select the Yt-dlp Menu to attempt a download of Yt-dlp.
       - Everytime Yt-dlp is used to download a video url.
         Refer to Yt-dlp's site for their privacy policy. https://github.com/yt-dlp/yt-dlp